18F/coming-attractions/README.md

 This deployment strategy runs before a deployment which can cause downtime and is planned.
-In future versions, the scale-over functionality will be capable of monitor the heartbeat of your application.
+In future versions, the scale-over functionality will be capable of monitoring the heartbeat of your application.

 #### Deploying with scale-over